The Gardener's Network

 Creating and Caring for Rock Gardens

-Home owners and home gardeners place rock gardens in the front yard and the back yard.
-They create them along the house or garage, along a sidewalk, or set off in the yard by itself.
-A rock garden may also be a attractive garden berm.
-Rock gardens become an integral part of the home landscape design.
+Homeowners and home gardeners place rock gardens in the front yard and the back yard.
+They create them along the house or garage, along a sidewalk, or set off in the yard by themselves.
+They also make an attractive garden berm.
+These gardens are often an integral part of the home landscape design.

-It's real simple, a rock garden employs rocks.
-You can use big rocks, small rocks, matter of fact all kinds of rocks.
-Rocks come in unlimited shapes, and a wide range of natural, earth tone colors.
+It’s real simple, a rock garden employs rocks to create a natural, decorative setting.
+You can use big rocks, small rocks, a matter of fact all kinds of rocks.
+Rocks come in unlimited shapes, and a wide range of natural, earth-tone colors.
+There is no right or wrong way to create these gardens.
 In creating a rock garden, there is no right or wrong.
-You can take a big rock, or boulder, and build a flower garden around it, creating a rock garden.
-Or, you can uses a number of rocks to create a frame around your garden.... you now have a rock garden.
-You can also use rocks to create a frame for a raised bed rock garden.
-Rock gardens are popular on hillsides for terracing, and to stop soil erosion.
+Take a big rock, or boulder, and build a flower garden around it.
+Or, you can use several rocks, to frame your flower garden.
+You can also use rocks to create a frame for a raised bed garden.
+Rock gardens are also popular on hillsides for terracing, and to stop soil erosion.

-The second thing you need is flowers for your rock garden.
-Key characteristics for selecting flowers for your rock garden are:
+The second thing you need is flowers.
+Key characteristics for selecting flowers for your garden are:

 • Flower Colors- Here's where the home gardener can get really creative and stylish.
 Select flower colors to compliment or contrast with the rock colors you have selected.